Marathon: Best Faction Upgrades and How to Unlock Them

 Instant deliveryNo spam, unsubscribe anytime

 If your loadout only uses abilities incidentally, this is not an urgent first grind.
-If your whole plan revolves around tactical tools, cooldown cuts can outperform generic upgrades because they make your preferred play pattern available more often.
-In practice, that makes Sekiguchi a specialist faction: very strong for the right build, less universal than CyberAcme or NuCaloric.
+If your whole plan revolves around tactical tools, cooldown cuts can outperform generic upgrades because they make your preferred play pattern available far more often.
+That makes Sekiguchi a specialist faction: very strong for the right build, less universal than CyberAcme or NuCaloric.

 Traxus: best weapon and mod progression, but not the best first grind

-Traxus is generally the best faction for players who care most about guns and mods.
-That makes it tempting to rush, especially if you are coming from shooters where better weapons usually solve everything.
-In Marathon, that is only partly true.
-Weapons matter, but early runs are often lost because of capacity, sustain, or mobility problems before pure firepower becomes the bottleneck.
+Traxus is the faction for players who care most about guns and mods, which makes it tempting to rush — especially if you come from shooters where better weapons solve everything.
+In Marathon that is only partly true.
+Early runs are usually lost to capacity, sustain, or mobility problems long before pure firepower becomes the bottleneck.

-• Best use case: mid-game progression after your survival and run flow are already stable.
+• Best use case: mid-game progression once your survival and run flow are stable.

-• Who should prioritize it earlier: confident PvP players and players who already extract consistently.
+• Who should prioritize it earlier: confident PvP players who already extract consistently.

-Traxus becomes much better once you can reliably bring loot home and afford to invest in specialization.
-Until then, it is usually a stronger third-to-fifth faction than a first choice.
+Traxus gets much better once you can reliably bring loot home and afford to specialize.
+Until then, treat it as a third-to-fifth faction rather than a first choice.

 Advertisement